 - Orders of “No contact” or “No hostile contact” can be imposed as a condition of pretrial release or sentence for a criminal charge.

-The State Legislature described the reason behind creating an anti-harassment order process in the following way:
+The State Legislature describes the reason behind creating an anti-harassment order (also known as "AHO") as follows:

 The legislature finds that serious, personal harassment through repeated invasions of a person's privacy by acts and words showing a pattern of harassment designed to coerce, intimidate, or humiliate the victim is increasing.
 The legislature further finds that the prevention of such harassment is an important governmental objective.